ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 # Attester Group Extension

-In {{-RATS-ARCH}}- Section 3 – Architectural Overview: we will add a subsection 3.4 titled "Attester Groups".
-And in the draft {{-RATS-AR4SI}}- Section 2.2-Non-repudiable Identity, we will add an Identity Type « group-id » (i.e add another row in the Table 2 below).
+In Section 3 (Architectural Overview) of {{-RATS-ARCH}}: we will add a subsection 3.4 titled "Attester Groups".
+And in Section 2.2 (Non-repudiable Identitythe) of the draft {{-RATS-AR4SI}}, we will add an Identity Type "group-id" (i.e add another row in the Table 2 below).

 | Attester Identity type	| Process-based |	VM-based | HSM-based |
 | chip-vendor | Mandatory	| Mandatory	| Mandatory |